ccyyrain/Sezzle/README.md

 ## My thoughts
 ### ~~Auth0 + MongoDb(Not Work)~~
 Based on my experience of using React + Auth0 + MongoDB, the first idea came into my mind is to use Auth0 as the authentication and MongDB as the database.
-When user login to the application, system will insert a new record.
+When user signs in the application, system will insert a new record.
 After caculating, the result will be sent to database.
 Then the server gets the updated list and sends back to clients.
-During the process, I found that it was not necessary to use MongoDB as a database beacuse we only need to get the most 10 recent data.
+During the process, I found that it was not necessary to use MongoDB as a database beacuse we only need to get the most 10 recent results.
 And the conversation should be a real-time conversation.
 So I turned to another method.
 ### WebSocket
 Then I thought that I could regard the real-time calculator as a real-time chat combined with calculator.
 Instead of text, the input is only a equation.
 So I used **React + WebSocket**.
 My project is based on a real-time chat room: https://github.com/ymyqwe/Websocket-React-Chatroom.